 How to do:

-• Stand with feet shoulder-width apart, keeping a slight bend in the knees and hinging forward at the hips until torso is nearly parallel to the floor.
+- Stand with feet shoulder-width apart, keeping a slight bend in the knees and hinging forward at the hips until the torso is nearly parallel to the floor.

-• While keeping a neutral spine and arms straight, raise the dumbbells outward to the sides until your arms are parallel with the floor.
+- While keeping a neutral spine and arms straight, raise the dumbbells outward to the sides until your arms parallel the floor.

-• Focus on squeezing your rear delts at the top of the movement, avoiding excessive arm swing.
+- Focus on squeezing your rear delts at the movement's top, avoiding excessive arm swing.

-• Pause briefly, then slowly lower the weights back to starting position with control.
+- Pause briefly, then slowly lower the weights back to the starting position with control.

 Precautions: